-(l) Internal Control and Procedures.
+(1) Internal Control and Procedures.
 The Company has established and maintains a system of internal control over financial reporting (as defined in Rule 13a-15 or 15d-15, as applicable, under the Exchange Act) sufficient to provide reasonable assurance regarding the reliability of financial reporting, including policies and procedures that (A) mandate the maintenance of records that in reasonable detail accurately and fairly reflect the material transactions and dispositions of the assets of the Company, (B) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that receipts and expenditures of the Company are being made only in accordance with appropriate authorizations of management and the board of directors of the Company and (C) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the assets of the Company.
 Save as disclosed in the Company SEC Documents, there are no material weaknesses or significant deficiencies in the Company's internal controls.
-The Company's auditors and the audit committee of the board of directors of the Company have not been advised of any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls over financial reporting that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting, except for the implementation of certain measures to address the material weakness in the Company's internal control over financial reporting that has been disclosed in the Company SEC Documents.
+The Company's auditors and the audit committee of the board of directors of the Company is not been advised of any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls.
+Suce December 31, 2014, there has been no change in the Company's internal control over financial reporting, except for the implementation of certain measures to address the material weakness in the Company's internal control over financial reporting, except for the implementation of certain measures to address the material weakness in the Company's internal control over financial reporting, except for the company SEC Documents.